Hundreds of years of traditions

 There is a process that everyone with these prehispanic items have to do just before the first use.
 To clean it, you must put some rice and salt, then grind them to dust.
 This will help to polish de rock surface to remove stones remnants that can get mixed with food.

 Cocking in a traditional clay pot will add a distinctive flavor to every dish.
 The Mesoamerican cultures used clay to elaborate a lot of items like pots, hotplates, jars, plates, and pans.
 Have you ever tried a sweetened pot coffee?
 Prepared in a clay pot, everything tastes better.

-These little bowls are jícarasand we use them to drink chocolate beverage in is traditional way.
+These little bowls are jícarasand we use them to drink chocolate beverages it is the traditional way.
 They are made with the crust of the fruit of the pumpkin also called güira.
 Jícaras are popular in the culinary art of Yucatecan cuisine.

 Jícara in Mayan lengague is “lek” or “luch”.

 Now that I mentioned the delicious chocolate beverage.
-To dissolve in water or milk the chocolate chunks we use a molinilloalso known as chicoli.
+To dissolve in water or milk the chocolate chunks we use a molinillo also known as chicoli.
 It consists of a hand-held wooden beater carved in a very artistic way.
-The froth in a traditional chocolate beverage it is very important, and scrubbing the molinillo while preparing it helps to create it.
+The froth in a traditional chocolate beverage is very important, and scrubbing the molinillo while preparing it helps to create it.

 Discover more about prehispanic food: What did Mayans use to eat?

 Do you know any other prehispanic items that we still use today?

 A marketer in love with skateboarding, soccer, and outrageous music who has found that is writing blogs is cool.